aryanchegini/aryanchegini/README.md

 - 👋 Hi, I’m Aryan Chegini, a 16 year old aspiring to be a programmer in the future.
-- 👀 I’m interested in machine learning and AI, and I am working on a simple AI project where you can play noughts and crosses against the computer
+- 👀 I’m interested in machine learning and AI, and I am working on a simple AI project where you can play noughts and crosses against the computer, and also learning how to webscrape and automate things on the web.
 - 🌱 I’m currently strengthening my Python skills and becoming familiar with some programming tools.
 I am also reading the book: The self-taught programmer by Cory Althoff.
 - 📫 How to reach me:
   - cheginiaryan.ac@gmail.com